jgvalarc/prepol-project/DEPLOYMENT.md

 **"Out of memory"**
 - Free tier has 512MB RAM limit
-- Your panel data (~51MB) + model (~64MB) should fit comfortably
+- Reduced dataset (Q4 2016) uses ~400MB with model loaded
-- If you encounter issues:
+- If you still encounter OOM:
-  - Monitor memory usage in Render logs
+  - Check Render logs for actual memory usage
-  - Consider upgrading to Starter plan ($7/month, 2GB RAM) if needed
+  - Consider upgrading to Starter plan ($7/month, 2GB RAM)
+  - Or further reduce date range in panel data

 **"Operation timed out"**
 - Render free tier can be slow for large predictions